Liberatys/Sento/README.md

 ### Your own Plugin

-Information about plugins as well as creating your own plugins can be found [here](Plugins/Plugins.md).
+Information about plugins as well as information on creating your own plugins can be found [here](Plugins/Plugins.md).
 <br />
 As a source of inspiration, please see the plugin list below.